Registration Usage Billing

 Is usage billing subject to any taxes?

-- If you are located in Canada, your invoice total is subject to the 13% HST sales tax.
+- If you are located in Canada, your invoice total is subject to Ontario's 13% HST sales tax.

 - If you are located in the US, Australia, New Zealand, or any other country not mentioned above, your bill will not include any taxes.